Sunday, 1 August 2010

 X Sunday after Pentecost

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of St. Peter in Chains, the third collect of St. Paul, the fourth collect of the Holy Machabees.
-The Creed is sung and the preface is of the Holy Trinity and the last Gospel is the Gospel for the feast of St. Peter in Chains rather than In principio.
+The Creed is sung, the preface is of the Holy Trinity and the last Gospel is the Gospel for the feast of St. Peter in Chains rather than In principio.

 Art: Jerome Nadal